 - \ The different types of equations: The equations governing the atmosphere can be represented with more or less approximations. - The non-hydrostatic system of equations can represent the non-hydrostatic effects; there are several ways to write a non-hydrostatic system of equations, some ways filter the acoustic waves, some other ways keep them.
-The non-hydrostatic system of equations which is currently coded is the fully elastic set of equations, and this system does not filter acoustic waves.
+The non-hydrostatic systems of equations which are currently coded are the fully elastic set of equations (NHEE), which does not filter acoustic waves, and the quasi elastic set of equations (NHQE), which filters acoustic waves.
 It is interesting to use a non-hydrostatic system of equations for a model, when the horizontal mesh-size is under 5 km. - For coarser resolutions (above 5 km), it is useless to represent non-hydrostatic effects and one uses a primitive equations (hydrostatic) system of equations. - Deep vs shallow atmosphere formulations: - The deep atmosphere system of equations retains the w-terms in the Coriolis term and takes account of the true distance from the current point to the Earth centre; additionally, the vertical variations of the gravitation acceleration g can be taken into account. - The shallow (or thin layer) atmosphere system of equations neglects the w-terms in the Coriolis term and replaces the true distance from the current point to the Earth centre by a constant.
-The classical system of primitive equations is a shallow atmosphere system where the gravitation acceleration is assumed to be constant. - Another way of refinement is to represent the latitudinal variations of the Earth radius, or the latitudinal variations of the gravitation acceleration g. - A deeper stage of approximations is to consider models with only one vertical layer: for example the shallow water system of equations or the "vorticity" system of equations.
+The classical system of primitive equations is a shallow atmosphere system where the gravitation acceleration is assumed to be constant. - Only shallow systems of equations are currently coded. - Another way of refinement is to represent the latitudinal variations of the Earth radius, or the latitudinal variations of the gravitation acceleration g. - A deeper stage of approximations is to consider models with only one vertical layer: for example the shallow water system of equations or the "vorticity" system of equations.
 These systems of equations are used for simulations on an idealised environment.